Crossroads to Londonium

 The history of Elephant & Castle dates to the Roman times where two roads intersected in the area and provided access to the Roman town of Londinium.
 The place we now call the Elephant & Castle started life as two prosperous villages, Walworth and Newington, set among market gardens, fields and open marshland.
 It’s also well documented that a pub, or tavern, was open in Elephant and Castle around this time operating as an inn, near the crossroads.

-Between the 1890s and the 1940s, Elephant & Castle really began to come to life.
+Following the 1890s, Elephant & Castle really began to come to life.
 The area was home to a diverse mix of people, living in everything from modest almshouses to traditional terraces.
 Known as the “Piccadilly of South London”, residents had top quality entertainment on their doorstep with numerous theatres opening and commerce boomed with grand new department stores opening.
 All within easy access to London with a host of transport options including the horse cart from 1829, the first overland rail in 1862, the London Underground’s Northern Line reaching the area in 1890 which was quickly followed by the electric tram in 1903 and motorbuses in 1904.

 Elephant & Castle, like much of London, suffered extensive war damage during the Second World War.
 In the years following, 50 acres were identified for redevelopment.
 High density, slab-block estates and a large gyratory road system replaced terraced streets and bombsites.
 This included the construction of an electricity substation names the Michael Faraday Memorial, in honour of the local scientist who pioneered research into electricity.
 In the early 1960s, the Elephant and Castle shopping centre was built, the first of its kind in Europe and became one of the defining aspects of the district.
 It was around this time, in 1965, when the London Borough of Southwark was formed from the three metropolitan boroughs of Southwark, Camberwell and Bermondsey.